suxinde2009/ScaffoldKit/README.md

 # ScaffoldKit
-An iOS handy develop toolkit to easy my life.
+An iOS handy develop toolkit base on swift to easy my work.